pywbem/pywbemtools/docs/pywbemclicommands.rst

 Interactively selecting INSTANCENAME
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Arguments like the INSTANCENAME on some of the instance group subcommands ( ``get``, ``references``, ``associators``, etc) can be very difficult to correctly enter since it can involve multiple keybindings, use of quotation marks, etc.  To simplify this pywbemcli includes a option (``-i`` or ``--interactive``) on
+Arguments like the INSTANCENAME on some of the instance group commands ( ``get``, ``references``, ``associators``, etc) can be very difficult to correctly enter since it can involve multiple keybindings, use of quotation marks, etc.  To simplify this pywbemcli includes a option (``-i`` or ``--interactive``) on